Digital-Pushkin-Lab/Russian_frequency_lists/README.md

 This repository contains word lists that ave been created from several corpora.

-**Detcorpus_all** is a list of 50 000 lemmas with their frequencies from [DetCorpus](http://detcorpus.ru/) - corpus of Russian literature for children, including more than 2,097 prose works written in Russian between the 1920s and 2010s and aimed at children and adolescents.
+**Wordlist_Detcorpus_50000** is a list of 50 000 lemmas with their frequencies from [DetCorpus](http://detcorpus.ru/) - corpus of Russian literature for children, including more than 2,097 prose works written in Russian between the 1920s and 2010s and aimed at children and adolescents.

-**Detcorpus_nonfiction** is a list of the most frequent lemmas from the non-fiction subcorpus of DetCorpus.
+**Wordlist_Detcorpus_nonfiction** is a list of the 20 000 most frequent lemmas from the non-fiction subcorpus of DetCorpus.

 ### Columns in the word lists